boilercodes/python/CONTRIBUTING.md

 ## The Golden Rules of Contributing

 1. **Lint before you push**.
 We have simple but strict style rules that are enforced through linting.
 You must always lint your code before committing or pushing.
-Using tools such as [flake8] and [pre-commit] can make this easier.

 2. **Make great commits**.
 Great commits should be atomic, with a commit message explaining what and why.